Androidacy/LSParanoid/README.md

 Credit
 ------
-LSParanoid was forked from https://github.com/MichaelRocks/paranoid.
+LSParanoid was originally forked from https://github.com/MichaelRocks/paranoid.
 Credits to its original author Michael Rozumyanskiy.

+This version was forked from https://github.com/LSPosed/LSParanoid.
+Credits to LSPosed Developers.

 License
 =======
     Copyright 2021 Michael Rozumyanskiy
     Copyright 2023 LSPosed
+    Copyright 2024 Androidacy

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.